 - 3. The analysis of the use cases.
-As the requirements were in an initial state and the project was in an early phase we further analysed all the use cases which were related to modelling tasks.
-As the requirements were in abstract level of details, the thorough analysis of the use cases provided us with some more concrete requirements. - 4.
+A thorough analysis of the use cases provided us with some more concrete requirements for DFM development. - 4.
 The analysis of the COMPOSITION architecture and the identification of relevant components.
 In this step the main activities, were the definition of the role of DFM in project's architecture and the definition of data exchange formats that the architecture supports.
 The DFM selected as the component which describes both the static and the dynamic data in a common format available to the related IIMS components.
 Every component will store or retrieve data based on this format.
-The XML was selected as the language for the description of data.

-- 5. The evaluation of the existing standards.
+Both XML and JSON formats are supported by the projects architecture. - 5.
+The evaluation of the existing standards.
 In this step, we selected the most suitable standards for the COMPOSITION purposes.
 The evaluation and the selection of the standards based on the results of the analyses from the previous steps.
 Finally the selected standards were: B2MML, BPMN, gbXML, x3d and OGC for Observation and Measurements. - 6.
 The implementation of the DFM.
-This is the last step in which the DFM was implemented as an XSD schema.
+This is the last step in which the DFM was implemented as a compilation of both XSD and JSON schemas.
 The selected standards from step 5 were imported to the DFM schema and were used for the schema's development.

-The XML format was selected as the data type for both dynamic and static data descriptions.
-It is a supported format from COMPOSITION system architecture.
-Moreover, the XML schema is an industry supported standard for data structure specification.
+Both XML and JSON formats were selected as the data types for static and dynamic data descriptions respectively.
+The XML schema is an industry supported standard for data structure specification.
 Well-known standards such as B2MML and gbXML which fit perfect with the project's needs are implemented in XML format.
 Furthermore, for the BPMN diagrams defined that is easier to be exported and handled in XML format.
 For the dynamic data descriptions the OGC for Observation and Measurements was selected which is offered in both XML and JSON format.
-The XML format was adopted in current version of DFM in order to be in a common format with the static data representations.
-Nevertheless, during technical discussions among the consortium the OGC SensorThings standard will be used to manage observations and metadata from diverse IoT sensor systems from the shop-floor.
+The JSON format was adopted in current version of DFM in order to be compatible with OGC SensorThings standard that will be used to manage observations and metadata from diverse IoT sensor systems from the shop-floor.
 This standard includes the OGC Observation and Measurement data model in JSON format only.
-This fact will lead to an unnecessary transformation from JSON to XML for a huge number of cases.
-So, in order to avoid this transformation the replacement of XML format from JSON format for dynamic data description only will be performed.
-As the replacement was decided just the last month before this report and it is still an ongoing process, the XML format for the dynamic data representation is presented here as it reflects the work have done until this report.
-Moreover the OGC Observation and Measurement will not be replaced as a standard but only its format will be changed.
-All the changes will be reflected in the second and final part of this deliverable at M26.

-The figure below presents a high level structure of the implemented DFM schema.
+The figure below presents a high level structure of the overall implemented DFM schema.
 The XSD Diagram tool (XSD Diagram, 2017) is used for the figure's exportation.
-It is a free Xml Schema Definition diagram viewer and it is used in this report for XSD diagrams' representations.
+However, the Events part are in JSON format.

-Figure 2: High level structure of DFM
+Figure 6: High level structure of DFM